 Christina M. Paschyn, MS and MA, is a multimedia journalist and award-winning documentary filmmaker.
 She has reported for major news organizations across the globe, including the Pulitzer Center on Crisis Reporting, TIME.com in London, E News in Johannesburg and KVRR-TV as the station’s congressional correspondent in Washington, D.C.
 She delivered live shots and interviews about the rocket strikes on Be’er Sheva during the 2009 Israel-Gaza War for multiple news outlets, including WEWS News Channel 5 in Cleveland.
 Her video work has appeared on CNN and Euronews and her writing has been published in The New York Times, the Christian Science Monitor, Women’s eNews, Chime for Change, Al-Fanar Media, THINK.
 Magazine, Harper’s Bazaar Arabia, Cosmopolitan Middle East and the Chicago Journal, among other publications.

-In fall 2015, she completed her first feature-length documentary film, “A Struggle for Home: The Crimean Tatars.”
+Paschyn wrote, shot and directed the documentary film, “A Struggle for Home: The Crimean Tatars.”
 The film chronicles the rich and often tragic history of the Crimean Tatar people, the Muslim-Turkic indigenous population of the Crimean Peninsula, from ancient times to the aftermath of the 2014 Russian annexation of the peninsula.
 It premiered at the Al Jazeera International Documentary Film Festival in November 2015 and has since played in several other film festivals and professional venues, including the European Parliament in Brussels and the Wilson Center’s Kennan Institute in Washington, D.C.
 It has won several awards, including Best International Film at the DC Independent Film Festival in March 2016, Best Documentary at the Poppy Jasper International Film Festival in April 2016, and 1st place Short Foreign Documentary at the Indie Gathering International Film Festival in August 2016.

 From March 2014-September 2015, Paschyn served as a co-investigator on a grant (UREP 15-035-5-013) from the Qatar National Research Fund (a member of Qatar Foundation) that utilized survey and ethnographic research to study the impact of female majaalis (traditional gatherings) on Qatari women’s participation in civil society.